Why learn Swedish? Learning Swedish is essential not only to living in Sweden, but becoming integrated in the Swedish culture and life.

 Group courses don’t require a university tie to an American university, which means this option is open to language learners of all ages.
 Homestay and private tutoring allows for students to learn Swedish privately and on an intimate level that university and group course students do not have.

-Living in Sweden under their Au Pair Visa, is another option to get assistance with learning Swedish.
+Living in Sweden as an au pair, is another option to get assistance with learning Swedish.

 Swedish language studies can make anyone feel like the four walls of a classroom are collapsing in, so cultural immersion and activities serves as a perfect fit to escape the classroom atmosphere while practicing and learning the language.